SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/03-Console.md

 ```
 The above line of JS code **reads a number** from the first line on the console.

-Try to write a wrong number, for example **"hello"**.

-You will receive `NaN` which is the acronym for **Not a number**.
+If we try to assign a non-numeric value to this variable, for example `Hello`, we will receive `NaN` which is the acronym for **Not a number**.

 # Example: Calculating a Square Area
-This code demonstrates how we can calculate the square area by the given length of the side:
+This code demonstrates how we can calculate the area of a square by given length of its side:
 ```js
 function example(input){
     let a = Number(input);